UWrc/UWrc.github.io/docs/ood/launch.md

 # Launch an Interactive Session

 Offered applications are available from the `Interactive Apps` tab.
-Clicking on an application will open a form where you can specify the resouces you need for your job.
+Clicking on an application will open a form where you can specify the resources you need for your job.
 If you're unfamiliar with the concepts of Accounts and Partitions, check out a brief [<ins>**overview**</ins>](https://hyak.uw.edu/docs/hyak101/basics/jobs#accounts-and-partitions).